PankajDagade1998/PankajDagade1998/README.md

 ## 💼 What I Do

+## 💼 What I Do

 🔹 **Backend Development**
-Building scalable and secure applications using Java, Spring Boot, Microservices, and REST APIs
+Designing and building scalable, secure applications using Java, Spring Boot, Microservices, and REST APIs

 🔹 **Frontend Development**
-Creating responsive user interfaces with Angular, HTML, CSS, and Bootstrap
+Developing responsive and user-friendly interfaces with Angular, HTML, CSS, and Bootstrap

+🔹 **Database Technologies**
+Working with MySQL, PostgreSQL, and ORM frameworks like Hibernate / JPA

 - 🔭 I’m currently working on ...